 These vary depending on which exam is taken and are payable upon registering for an exam.

-The costs for applying for credit for prior learning are £72 for each Certificate Level exam and £103 for each Professional Level exam.
+The costs for applying for credit for prior learning are £75 for each Certificate Level exam and £105 for each Professional Level exam.
+From 1 July 2023, the credit for prior learning fees will change to £76 for each Certificate Level exam and £107 for each Professional Level exam.

 Credit is not available for Advanced Level exams.

 Students in some countries may be eligible to receive credit at a reduced cost or free.
-For more information on this please contact our student support team on +44 (0)1908 248 250 or email@example.com
+For more information on this please contact us.

 ICAEW Workbooks and question banks are now available digitally on ICAEW Bookshelf.
 The digital workbooks work much like printed books in that students can still write notes on them and highlight them, but with the additional benefits of being able to search for key terms, change the settings to make them easier to read, it even provides a text to speech function.
 The new ICAEW Workbooks combine our skills and syllabus learning support content with study manual content all one publication, making it easier for students to study.